The Mayor

 Chair of Council

 As Chair of the Council, it is the Mayor's duty to uphold the rights of Councillors and the interests of the community and to efficiently carry out the business of the Council.
 As Chair of Council, the Mayor has the casting vote, in case of equality of votes at the council meetings.
-As per the Bradley Stoke Town Council Standing Orders, the Chair and Vice-Chair of Council are also ex-officio member of all committees of the Council and the Chair of Council acts as the line-manager for the Town Clerk, who is the chief officer of the Council.

 Current Mayor/Chair of Council